bakunovdo/Advent-of-Code-2023/README.md

 npm run generate
 ```

-This will create a new directory with three files:
+This will create a new directory with four files:

 - `1.js`
 - `2.js`